gyrospectre/squyre/README.md

 Next time this alert fires, the details will be sent to HellaRad, which will create a Jira ticket for you, adding enrichment details for all extracted IP address to the same ticket as comments.

-## Getting Started - OpsGenie Deployment
+## Getting Started - Pattern 2: OpsGenie Deployment
-A more scalable pattern.
-If you are already using OpsGenie in your alert pipeline, you can just add HellaRad in.
-It doesn't matter what is creating the OpsGenie alerts in this case, and you can let OG take care of ticket creation, Slack messages etc as normal.

 1. Clone this repo.
 2. Edit `template.yaml` to use OpsGenie instead of Jira.
 In the `OutputFunction` definition, change the `CodeUri` value to `output/opsgenie`.
 3. With appropriate AWS credentials in your terminal session, build and deploy the stack.